-- 65. A key benefit for Post Office's clients is its large physical network which reaches customers throughout the UK.
-Many of our client contracts contain provisions that require Post Office to maintain a minimum level of geographic coverage and continuity of service.
-[Note for Rod: if we say this, Freeths may ask for disclosure of these contracts.] - 66.
-Clients also often require their products to be represented in branch and sold in a particular manner.
-I set out below a few examples. - 66.1 [Please can we give some examples of practical things that clients require Post Office to do?
-Please avoid regulatory examples, there will go in the next section. - 66.2 Customers can cash ATM security requirements? - 66.3 Historically, but at material times, customers were able to come into a branch and cash a Giro slip.
+- 66.3 Historically, but at material times, customers were able to come into a branch and cash a Giro slip.
 They handed over the paper Giro slip and in return they received the amount of cash stated on the slip.
-Girobank10 required Post Office to submit to it the Giro slip in order for Post Office to recover payment from Girobank for the cash it had paid to the customer.
+Girobank required Post Office to submit to it the Giro slip in order for Post Office to recover payment from Girobank for the cash it had paid to the customer.
 This required Post Office to design and implement a process in branch for slips to be stored in branch and dispatched, via a delivery service, to Girobank.
-CORRECT?] - 67.
+CORRECT? - 67.
 Many of the products offered by Post Office relate to the communication of information.
 Financial services and bill payments, for example, are really the communication of information about money transfers.
-This requires the IT systems in branch to tie into and communicate with client's IT systems.
-I am not a technical expert on IT systems but I understand from discussions with colleagues over the years that clients set strict parameters for how those IT systems interact, the nature and format of data transferred and security requirements.
+This requires the IT systems in branch to tie into and communicate with Clients' IT systems.
+I am not a technical expert on IT systems but I understand from discussions with colleagues over the years that Clients set strict parameters for how those IT systems interact, the nature and format of data transferred and security requirements.
 [Angela are you comfortable saying this?] - 68.
-Some clients also place restrictions on Post Office from providing competing products in branches.
+Some Clients also place restrictions on Post Office from providing competing products in branches.
 For example, Royal Mail restricts Post Office from offering any other postal services.
-[Rod Disclosure risk] These restrictions are passed down to Postmasters who are not allowed to sell "restricted products" in their retail businesses.
-These restrictions change over time with the evolving nature of clients' products, their businesses and their competition, which means Post Office needs the flexibility to able flow down these changes to Postmasters.
+[Rod Disclosure risk] Similar restrictions also apply to Postmasters, who are not allowed to sell "restricted products" in their retail businesses.
+These restrictions change over time with the evolving nature of clients' products, their businesses and their competition, which means Post Office needs the flexibility to able to reflect changes in restrictions in its contracts with Postmasters. - 69.
+There is a minimum list of products that are sold in every branch so that a customer has a guaranteed minimum offering no matter which branch they go into across the country.
+This currently includes [give some examples].
+It would be a very frustrating customer experience if these basic products were not available, causing damage to the Post Office brand and general damage to the network.
+This minimum product range changes over time in accordance with customer preferences and the other factors set out in this section. - 70.
+Not all products are sold in all branches.
+[Why does not every branch offer every product?
+Why can't branches pick their products?
+What would happen if every branch could pick their own products?
+Can we give a couple of examples of where a product might be appropriate eg. lottery terminal and ATM?]